Physicslibrary/Threejs-VR-Physics/README.md

 150 years later, the equations can be interactively computed in a web browser.

-3D vector fields E, B, j, and rho are approximated to finite-difference time-domain (FDTD) variables in javascript.
+3D vector fields E, B, j, and rho are approximated to finite-difference time-domain variables in javascript.
 For example, electric vector field E has three components Ex, Ey, and Ez.
-A component Ex is indexed (i,j,k) to define its discrete positions in cartesian space.
+Component Ex is indexed (i,j,k) to define its discrete positions in cartesian space.

 <pre>